 We ensure that the process is user-friendly and we offer ready-to-use 3D printed inductors.
 This includes:

 - Magnetic field simulation to ensure there is no interference

 - Engineering support throughout the entire process

-- Copper adapter plates that fix the inductor to the machine and connect the water supply for cooling channels
+- The entire assembly, incl. copper induction coil; a shower, which helps to rapidly cool the workpiece heated by induction hardening and copper adapter plates that fix the inductor to the machine and connect the water supply for cooling channels.